matthew-pool/matthew-pool.github.io/README.md

 ![Portfolio Banner](assets/images/flick/banner.png)

-## 🌟 Live Demo
+## 🌟 Portfolio

-Visit my portfolio for a more streamlined experience and see my new Android app "Flick":
+Visit my portfolio website for a more streamlined experience and to see my new Android app, "Flick":
 [matthew-pool.github.io](https://matthew-pool.github.io)

 ## 📋 Overview